 Plus, if you tear or snap your band within two years of purchasing one, send a photo to 360 Bands for a free replacement.
 The material is recyclable, so you don’t need to worry about disposal.
 If your main focus is light resistance training, this is a simple, easy-to-use experience to get you started.

-YouTube Video: How to Find Resistance Bands Made in the USA (& Other Functional Training Equipment)
+Mike’s YouTube Video on American Made Resistance Bands (& Other Functional Training Equipment)

 How To Find Resistance Bands Made in the USA